Car Accidents Caused By Distracted Driving

 Major Public Health Problem:

-According to the National Highway Traffic Safety Administration (NHTSA), there are more than 660,000 drivers in the United using a cell phone or electronic device at any daylight moment by the year.
-Cell phone usage is highest among 16 to 24 year old drivers.
+According to the United States National Highway Traffic Safety Administration (NHTSA), there are more than 660,000 drivers in the United using a cell phone or electronic device at any daylight moment by the year.
+Cell phone usage is highest among teen drivers and 16 to 24 year old young drivers.
 Females are more likely than men to be in a fatal crash while using a cell phone.

 According to NHTSA, 3,477 people were killed and 391,000 were hurt in motor vehicle accidents attributed to distracted driving in 2015.
 That’s up from 3,300 wrongful deaths and 387,000 injured in 2011.